mie-lab/Graph-based-mobility-profiling/README.md

 ```
 python 3_analysis/get_all_features.py --out_dir='out_features/final_1_n0'
 ```
+NOTE: this can take up to half an hour.
+It is computing all features for all graphs

 The features are dumped in csv Files into a folder called `final_1_n0`, and then cleaned (outlier removal) and saved to a folder `final_1_n0_cleaned`.

 Note: The studies can also be processed individually, for this use `python 3_analysis/graph_features.py -s study` and `python 3_analysis/raw_features.py -s study`.